juanb567/quantum-annealing/README.md

 Next to it, the code contains the part where the simulation is done.
 After that, there are some functions to plot the evolution of the system.
 - The file [functions](https://github.com/juanb567/quantum-annealing/blob/master/functions.py) contains functions to create the elements to do the simulation, such as generating the lattice of the system, the possible configurations and creating the matrices $H_0$ and $H_1$.
+- The file [plots](https://github.com/juanb567/quantum-annealing/blob/master/plots.py) contains functions to plot the solutions of the simulation: the configuration of the solution of the system and the graphs of the evolution of the magnetization and the amplitudes of the system in a linear and logarithmic scale during the process.
+- The file [configuration](https://github.com/juanb567/quantum-annealing/blob/master/congfiguration.txt) contains the parameters of the system, as well as the directory where the plots will be saved.
+To change them, the user will have to modify the default values.
-- The file [tests](https://github.com/juanb567/quantum-annealing/blob/master/tests.py) contains tests implemented for the functions in the file 'functioms'.
+- The file [tests](https://github.com/juanb567/quantum-annealing/blob/master/tests.py) contains tests implemented for the functions in the file [functions](https://github.com/juanb567/quantum-annealing/blob/master/functions.py).
 - The directory [graphs](https://github.com/juanb567/quantum-annealing/blob/master/Graphs) contains the results obtained for a configuration of J = 1, h = 0.0001, step = 0.01, m = 3 and n = 3.

 To execute the program, the user needs to clone the repository and type 'python quantum_annealing_simulator.py'.
 A directory with the images of the simulation will be saved.